 Creating a summer centerpiece isn’t hard.
-Let me show you how to use items you already have to put one together in 5 minutes!
-Hint: think outside of the box.
+Let me show you how to put one together in about 5 minutes, mixing both modern and vintage touches together!

-You may not have the exact things in your stash to pull from that I do, but I bet you have enough lying around that you could easily mimic this summer centerpiece!
-Just look for large for a base (like the breadboard), something tall (like the topiary), an assortment of plates and bowls, a wire basket, something long (like my mini spindles), a pitcher, a mug, some silverware and a cut small’ish decorative element (like my chippy bird).
+You may not have the exact things in your stash to pull from that I do, but I bet you have enough lying around that you could easily mimic this summer centerpiece.
+Look for:

 Take a look at this photo chart and you’ll see how easy it was to put together.
 You can see that I start out with the larger pieces and then fill in as I go.

 If you just aren’t sure of where to start, take a look in your cabinets for inspiration!